Ogden, Utah

 A replica of the Memorial Stained Glass Window is located in the Col. Nathan H. Mazer Memorial Chapel, near Hill Aerospace Museum, Ogden, Utah.
 It was dedicated on September 8, 1989.
 It is significant for the Memorial Window and Memorial Monument to be located at Hill Air Force Base, as Hill Field was the parent base of Wendover Army Air Field in western Utah where the 384th Bombardment Group (H) originally trained in B-17s.

-The 384th Bomb Group Commemorative Wing Panel is now on permanent display at the museum as the centerpiece of an Eighth Air Force exhibit.
+The 384th Bomb Group Commemorative Wing Panel is now on permanent display at the Hill Aerospace Museum as the centerpiece of an Eighth Air Force exhibit.
 154 veterans of the Group signed the wing panel in a nine-year project that took place over the course of September 2010 to September 2019.
 Some even added a note or comment relating to their service with the group.
 One statistic stands out about this artifact: of the 141 combat crewmen who signed, at least one was on each of the 316 combat missions flown by the 384th Bomb Group.
 Additional interesting statistics⇗ can be found on the 384th Bomb Group Heritage Association research website.

 Photo courtesy of Todd Cromar